webguybit/JAVA-Python-Crypto-Marriage/README.md

 The complete code contains a bit of decryption code, but the decryption code is not filled.
 If there is padding, the content needs to be removed after decrypting the content.

+# final_working_one.py is completely working whether it's Chinese or other characters